-Effective January 1, 2000, the Company became a member of the Texas Property and Casualty Insurance Guaranty Association ("TPCIGA").
+Guaranty Fund Assessments-Effective January 1, 2000, the Company became a member of the Texas Property and Casualty Insurance Guaranty Association ("TPCIGA").
 The TPCIGA is a non-profit, unincorporated association of all Texas-licensed property and casualty insurers and exists to protect Texas policyholders by providing payment for covered claims of insolvent insurance companies.
 The TPCIGA assesses member insurers based on premium written in the year preceding the assessment.
 The Company records liabilities for these assessments when it is probable that an assessment will be imposed and the amount can be reasonably estimated.
-The State of Texas provides premium tax credits for all TPCIGA assesses as an assessment spaid, allowing recovery of these payments ratably over a ten-year period.
+The State of Texas provides premium tax credits for all TPCIGA assessments paid, allowing recovery of these payments ratably over a ten-year period.
 Due to the anticipated recoverability of the assessed amounts through premium tax offsets, the Company records guaranty fund assessments as an asset that is amortized in conjunction with the corresponding offset to premium taxes.
 The assets will be recovered through premium tax credits over a ten-year period for each applicable assessment.

-As of December 31, 2020 and 2019, guaranty fund assets totaled \$203,543 and \$244,251, respectively.
-An assessment was not incurred for the years 2020 and 2019.
+As of December 31, 2021 and 2020, guaranty fund assets totaled \$162,834 and \$203,543, respectively.
+An assessment was not incurred for the years 2021 and 2020.
 The Company does anticipate future assessments; however, no liabilities have been accrued as these future assessments cannot currently be reasonably estimated.